ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-At one end of the spectrum are schemes in which one of the ingredient signatures can be stripped away with the verifier not being able to detect the change during verification.An example of this includes simple concatenation of signatures without any artifacts used.
+At one end of the spectrum are schemes in which one of the ingredient signatures can be stripped away with the verifier not being able to detect the change during verification.
+An example of this includes simple concatenation of signatures without any artifacts used.
 Nested signatures (where a message is signed by one component algorithm and then the message-signature combination is signed by the second component algorithm) may also fall into this category,